thmxv/tx-lang-cxx/README.md

 - Reserve keywords pub, with, type, Type, abstract, override, final
 - Better float formatting: 1.0e20 instead of 1.e20.
 Test print/parse loop
 - Check arity/signature of native fn
-- Better and more conform error messages. compile and runtime
 - Fix TODOs in the code
 - Replace runtime errors by compile time (keep runtime error in degug)
 - Go over all the tests one more time (Some do not make much sense for tx